ajscholl/gen-redux-webpack-plugin/Readme.md

 # gen-redux-webpack-plugin

-Generate typesafe redux actions and reducer from a simple JSON or YAML file specification.
+Generate type-safe redux actions and reducer from a simple JSON or YAML file specification.

 - 🔨 Integrated as webpack plugin into your build process
 - 🔧 Simple CLI tool to generate the actions if you are not using webpack